Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Misleading Financial Projections

 Some Audi dealers make customers believe they can afford the balloon payment, intentionally misleading their financial projections.
-This leads to a significant financial strain for the inability to afford payment at the end of the term.
+This leads to a significant financial strain due to the inability to afford payment at the end of the term.

 • No clear alternatives